How to export or move fish for human consumption from the UK.

 Approved UK flagged fishing vessels landing frozen or processed fish

-Local authority approved freezer, reefer or factory vessels registered to ports in GB that land frozen or processed fish directly into the EU or NI will require:
+Local authority approved freezer, reefer or factory vessels registered to ports in Great Britain that land frozen or processed fish directly into the EU or Northern Ireland will require:

 - a Captain’s Certificate signed by the Captain who is authorised by APHA

-- the fish to be landed into a BCP in the EU or a PoE in NI approved for the type of fishery product
+- the fish to be landed into a BCP in the EU or a point of entry in Northern Ireland approved for the type of fishery product